CryptoKami/cryptokami-core/scripts/prepare-genesis/README.md

 2.  stakeholder keys and delegate certificates (each stakeholder independently),
 3.  finalize AVVM utxo (IOHK DevOps),
 4. VSS certificates (IOHK DevOps),
-5. Genesis JSON: construction and validation (IOHK DevOps and Cryptokami SL Core).
+5. Genesis JSON: construction and validation (IOHK DevOps and CryptoKami Core Core).

 Responsible are defined in the parentheses.